-Over the past six years, The Garden House has become an integral part of my life.
+Over recent years, The Garden House has become an integral part of my life.
 Bridgette and I just love connecting with like-minded and enthusiastic people.

 My garden design business also continues to prosper.
 Whilst I love to design for any size of garden, in any situation, my real interest lies in designing smaller gardens – roof terraces, courtyard gardens and front gardens.
 Bringing individuality and character to a super-small space requires a really disciplined approach – there are so many plants that I love, but I find working with a palette of ‘greens’ as my base works really well.
 I then introduce colour fairly sparingly, preferring softly tonal plants like Alchemilla Mollis.